egumasa/engagement-annotation-project/docs/Step4_primary_secondary.md

 ## Primary engagement strategies

-Primary engagement strategies are those that characterize the engagement of a `MAIN` clause.
+Primary engagement strategies are those that characterize the engagement of whole `MAIN` clause.
 As a rough guideline, these are constructions with an engagement meaning (a) occuring within the `MAIN` clause but not in an `EMBEDDED` clause OR (b) corresponding to the span of a `SUBORDINATE` clause.

 Consider the following monoglossic utterance: